Memorial events, marches and White House meeting to mark one year since George Floyd's death - KESQ

 The family visit will come as the George Floyd Justice in Policing Act remains stalled in the Senate, despite Biden setting an initial goal of having the legislation passed by Tuesday.
 Psaki said Friday that Biden wants the bill on his desk “as quickly as possible.”
 The bill includes provisions to set up a national registry of police misconduct, a ban on racial and religious profiling by law enforcement and an overhaul of qualified immunity for police officers.

+Tate said that while she wanted to see the George Floyd Justice in Policing Act passed by today, the family would rather wait until Congress can pass a substantive bill that includes every provision.

+“From my perspective when we lost him it was a very personal thing for us initially and we had no idea the kind of impact it would have,” Tate told CNN’s Poppy Harlow and Jim Sciutto.
+“It was almost immediately seeing the fact that people were able to have conversations across diverse lines, people were able to talk about things that we never had a conversation about before.”

-Other members of Floyd’s family are expected to attend memorial events in Minneapolis on Tuesday, according to a family spokesman.
+Members of Floyd’s family are also expected to attend memorial events in Minneapolis on Tuesday, according to a family spokesman.
 One of those events is a “Celebration of Life” which includes a day of games, food, inflatable attractions for youth and special performances by Grammy Award-winning artists and local talent.

 Elsewhere, organizers in Dallas are hosting a solidarity march and rally on Tuesday and the California-based Pacific Symphony is streaming a free concert in honor of Floyd.